ramanagali/Interview_Guide/Cloud_Native_Design_Patterns.md

   * isolate critical consumers
   * can use with retry and circuit breaker
 ### Retry Pattern
+  * sending the request one more time if transient failures
+  * Cancel, Retry & Retry after delay strategies
+  *
 ### Static-Content Hosting Pattern
 ### Claim-Check Pattern
 ### Ambassador Pattern